alex-nickerson/StR-Beats/README.md

 ## Features

-- Display beats fully using jsx
+- Display beats using Javascript + React
 - Download beats via download button
 - Automatically draws waveform based on the audio file provided
 - Playing and seeking through beats via custom controls and by clicking on the waveform
-- Custom audio controls to control the volume
-- Current time of playing beat provided and updates accordingly
+- Playback time of beat provided and updates accordingly
 - Backend SQL integration via [Supabase](https://supabase.com/)
 - File storage via [Cloudflare R2](https://www.cloudflare.com/en-ca/developer-platform/products/r2/)
 - Audio file uploads and requests are handled via a [Wrangler](https://developers.cloudflare.com/workers/wrangler/) worker
 - User authentication via login page; handled by Supabase authentication
-- Beats can only be added by authenticated users, and are updated to the database when added
+- Beats can only be added by authenticated users (me), and are updated to the database when added

 ## Lessons Learned